rowra44/BambuLab_AMS2Pro_8833issue/README.md

 ## What I tried to identify the faulty part(s)
 Following Bambu's own procedures, I disassembled the AMS completely, checked all cable connections, looked for visible damage, contamination, stuck filaments whatsoever.
 Since there was absolutely nothing and I was already at this disassembled stage I decided to **swap the supposedly broken feeder unit with another**.
 After reassembly & testing the issue was stuck with the position and not with the feeder unit.
 Next I **swapped their connecting cables** as well which yielded no other results.
 At this point it was clear that **all the feeder units themselves are completely functional** and it's some issue before them.

 I opened a support ticket and carried on with life using only the other feeder units, obviously.
-By next day, another one showed the very same symptoms.
+By next day, **another feeder position showed the very same symptoms.**

 ## The issue identified
 The AMS itself isn't scarily complicated.
 It has a daughter board at the back that has connectors to the 2 exhaust valves, 2 connectors (power & data) for the actual main motherboard and towards the outside it has the normally visible connectors _(AMS rail connector, aux power, etc.)_. **Since only two of the feeder units were affected it cannot be a general data communication failure, which strongly suggests a failure at the point at which the business logic gets "translated" into actual physical/electrical signals/power/etc. That is the main motherboard or at least parts of it.**